Ensono/amido.github.io/docs/workloads/common/backend/java/ide_java.md

    ![Run Configurations](/img/run_configuration.png)
    Click on Add new Configuration and choose Application/Spring boot
    ![Run Configurations_1](/img/run_configuration_1.png)
-   Choose the main class as "Application.java" and under environment set environment variable for **AZURE_COSMOSDB_KEY** and set JRE to Java 11.
+   Choose the main class as "Application.java" and set any relevant variables, such as to set environment variable for **AZURE_COSMOSDB_KEY** and set JRE to Java 11.
 Click OK
    ![Run Configurations_2](/img/run_configuration_2.png)